A New Complexity Metric for Nonconvex Rank-one Generalized Matrix Completion: Proofs in Section

 We first establish several lemmas before providing the proof of Theorem \ref{thm:incoh}.
-The first lemma is the Chernoff bound for the sum of Bernoulli random variables \cite{wainwright2019high}. \begin{lemma} Suppose that $X_1,\dots,X_m$ are i.i.d.
+The first lemma is the Chernoff bound for the sum of Bernoulli random variables, which is a result of Proposition 2.14 in \cite{wainwright2019high}. \begin{lemma} Suppose that $X_1,\dots,X_m$ are i.i.d.
 Bernoulli random variables with the parameter $p$.
 Then, it holds that